 (SALISBURY, MARYLAND) – October 3, 2018 – Soybean researchers seeking funding from the Maryland Soybean Board for new soybean research projects to be conducted during the 2020 growing season are asked to submit a “pre-proposal” by Oct.
 15, prior to completing a full grant application.

 Researchers are required to keep their summary statements to “two to three sentences” and should not attach additional pages.

 Letters inviting researchers to submit full proposals will be mailed during the first week of November.

 The Maryland Soybean Board administers soybean checkoff funds for soybean research, marketing and education programs in the state.
 It is funded by farmers through an assessment of one-half of one percent of the net market value of soybeans at their first point of sale.
 One-half of the checkoff funds stay in Maryland for programs; the other half is sent to the United Soybean Board.

 In Maryland, farmers grow about a half a million acres of soybeans, producing more than 20 million bushels of beans each year.
-With a value of $173 million to the state’s economy, soybeans are one of Maryland’s top crops.
+With a value of more than $175 million to the state’s economy, soybeans are one of Maryland’s top crops.
 For more information on the Maryland Soybean Board, visit www.mdsoy.com.

 # # #